 The real history of the station is more of a biography.
 It’s about David M. Horning, the standards he set and the people he drew around him in his 30 years as GM.
 Horning came back to the area from WBAA at Purdue University, after having spent time previously at (10,000 watt at the time) KMUW in Wichita.
 He was responsible in 1979 for assembling the staff, funding and other resources necessary to build KHCC into a viable public broadcast service.

 Horning hired Ric Jung as Chief Engineer in 1980.
 He oversaw a broadcast plant that started as a single (all analog) transmitter and modest studio facilities grew into a network of three transmitters, and digitally broadcasting a remarkable 4 stations, with studios and other infrastructure support.
 Jung was with the station through June of 2021!
+Ric’s successor Doug Kaufman learned under Ric as his part-time Station Engineer, just like Doug’s son Zach before!

 The history of Radio Kansas is also about the up-and-coming professionals who took a chance on a small-ish midwestern station and turned their experience under Horning into successful careers across the public broadcasting system.
 These professionals are far too numerous to mention, but the list notably includes several who went on to manage stations of their own.
 Brief biographies don’t do justice to any of these individuals, but Craig Curtis, for instance, went on to be active in management at American Public Media and later ran KPCC, Southern California Public Radio before becoming a project manager at NPR.
 Chuck Miller later ran stations in Louisiana and Kentucky.
 John Huertz managed KSOF at Friends University, Wichita.
 Dan Skinner managed stations in Indiana, Texas, and now Kansas University’s station in Lawrence.
 Stewart Vanderwilt ran KUT, Austin, and now runs Colorado Public Radio.
-Sharon Dudgeon is GM of the station at her alma mater in Michigan.
+Sharon Dudgeon was GM of the station at her alma mater in Michigan.
 Anthony Hunt has run stations in Maryland and now Indiana.
 Eric Strobel managed (commercial) KMMM, Pratt.
 Nancy Finken is Network Manager at Nebraska Educational Telecommunications.
 Former Music Director Melissa Ousley moved to Minnesota Public Radio and the nationally syndicated service Classical 24.
 Under Horning, former Lousiana GM Mark Simmons became our Music Director, and since 2009 Ken Baker has been Manager of the Radio Kansas network.
 We’re bound to have lost track of other managers, directors and producers who got their start or furthered their careers at Radio Kansas.
 If you’re out there, drop us a line!

 As KHCC grew, citizens from other parts of Kansas began to inquire about how they could get public radio in their areas.
 By working with groups of supporters in these communities, KHCD-FM, 89.5 MHz, Salina-Manhattan was built and began broadcasting on January 28, 1988.
 This station serves the north-central part of the state extending to the Nebraska border.
 On August 3, 1992 KHCT-FM, serving the Great Bend-Hays area was added to the network.